anotherempty/svelte-intersection-api-action/README.md

 `options` : The options used by the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)

-`e.detail` : An [IntersectionObserverEntry](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry), is dispatched when a threshold is crossed
+`e.detail.entry` : An [IntersectionObserverEntry](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry), delivered everytime a threshold is crossed

+`e.detail.unobserve` : a *function* to unobserve the element, delivered everytime a threshold is crossed

 ## License